-Let's talk about the technical reasons first.
+Let's talk about technical reasons first.
 With film, a photographer was taught to “fill the frame” because it hurt image quality as the image was magnified (cropped) to the important part of the picture.
 There were two elements that hurt the image quality: a visible increase in the size of the silver halide crystals (which is called grain) and a loss of sharpness.
 These same principles apply to digital, only it's not grain that we're worried about, it's noise.
 The loss of sharpness is applicable to both mediums.

 This photograph demonstrates the importance of “filling your frame”.
 This image is so sharp- that you can literally see the individual hairs on the child's lip.
-If the photographer had chosen to frame this in a way that included the child's entire head and hands, and then decided in post-production to crop the image down to this more dramatic photograph; sharpness would have degraded significantly.
+If the photographer had chosen to frame this in a way that included the child's entire head and hands and then decided in post-production to crop the image down to this more dramatic photograph; sharpness would have degraded significantly.

 One of the advantages in our brave new digital world is that camera manufacturers continue to try and compensate for a lack of skill through technology.
-In this case of “framing” they have done this by providing photographers with high resolution cameras that are ever increasing in resolution.
+In this case of “framing”, they have done this by providing photographers with high-resolution cameras that are ever-increasing in resolution.
 The idea behind this being that if you have to crop out most of your photograph, you will still have enough resolution to make an adequate print.

 Now, what about the aesthetic reasons.
-The art of framing is much like any other creative endeavor.
+The art of framing is much like any other creative endeavour.
 The more you practice at it, the faster, and easier it will come to you.
 If you took a photograph and upon inspecting your final image you see that you must crop more than 1/3 of your image area- your framing needs work.

-Just a few steps on the part of the photographer, or a slightly increased focal length of the lens, would have saved this photograph from losing half of it's resolution when cropped to a better composition.
+Just a few steps on the part of the photographer, or a slightly increased focal length of the lens, would have saved this photograph from losing half of its resolution when cropped to a better composition.